Jeans (film): Soundtrack

-The soundtrack album features eight songs, with last two being featured in the cassettes only.
-To make the audio cassettes more "elegant and memorable", cassette store owners were told to wrap the cassettes in jeans clothing before giving them to customers.

-Behindwoods stated that "Jeans is one of AR Rahman’s best selling albums, with every single song topping the charts.
-From western genres to Carnatic music to songs with East Asian & Egyptian influences, Rahman captured the international theme of Jeans, and, along with Vairamuthu, the duo created music history."

 Release

-Jeans was released worldwide on 24 April 1998.
-With 240 prints, the films holds the 1998 record for a Tamil film.
+Jeans had a limited release on 14 April 1998, and a wide release on 24 April.
+With 240 prints, it holds the 1998 record for a Tamil film.
 The team also released 35 prints of the film in Malaysia, a record at the time.
-The film completed 100 days of screening in the theatres in the state of Tamil Nadu, and the Tamil versions was commercially successful.
+The film completed 100 days of screening in the theatres in the state of Tamil Nadu, and the Tamil version was commercially successful.
 Shankar later revealed that the film's box office performance improved with time.
-At the Mumbai box office, it performed poorly.
 The film performed well in Malaysia, running for over 100 days in cinemas.
-The film was later dubbed and released in Telugu and Hindi under the same title.
+The reason for the film's success was attributed to the Tamil Nadu government's ability to fight piracy.
+The film was dubbed in Telugu as Jeans and released on 9 May 1998, which was also commercially successful.
+The film was later dubbed that same year and released in Hindi under the same title, which performed poorly at the Mumbai box office.

 Critical reception

-Jeans received widespread critical acclaim, especially for the performance of Prashanth, Nassar, and Lakshmi.

-Rajitha, a reviewer from Rediff, praised the characters of Prashanth, Aishwarya Rai and Nassar as "ever dependable", whilst singling out praise for Radhika whom she describes that " with her startling cameo, sweeps the acting honours".
+Rajitha from Rediff.com praised the characters of Prashanth, Aishwarya Rai and Nassar as "ever dependable", whilst singling out praise for Radhika whom she describes that " with her startling cameo, sweeps the acting honours".
 The reviewer praised the technical crew describing Venky's FX as a "virtual reality", Ashok Kumar's cinematography as "throughout and outstanding", Raju Sundaram's choreography as "memorable" and A. R. Rahman's score as "entirely hummable".
 Shankar's directorial attributes were described to be to a "perfect flow of narrative and a penchant for demanding and getting perfection out of every element of his cast and crew" and that the film was an "easy fit".
-The Indian Express called the film a "hilarious comedy" and drew significant praise to the performance of Aishwarya Rai and the music of Rahman.
-Indolink rated the film 3.5 stars and said, "Jeans is a great family entertainer with no violence or intimate scenes.
-But do bear in mind that the movie is almost 3 hours long (not that you feel the length).
-But do ensure that you watch it in a cinema with "dts" facility."
-In contrast, Deccan Herald described the film as a "colossal waste", criticising Shankar's story and direction and the performances of Prashanth and Lakshmi.
+V. Maheshwara Reddy of The Indian Express called the film a "hilarious comedy" and drew significant praise to the performance of Aishwarya Rai and the music of Rahman.

+D. S. Ramanujam of The Hindu said, "Many historic landmarks in the world are captured, and director Shanker employs all these factors gainfully in Amritraj Solomon Communications' Jeans, but gives a go-by to the storyline (story and screenplay are also his)".
+VRR of Deccan Herald described the film as a "colossal waste", criticising Shankar's story and direction and the performances of Prashanth and Lakshmi.
+R. P. R. of Kalki wrote Shankar in this film may have understood how the story can get bogged down if there is too much desire to scare with grandeur and felt love between Prashanth and Aishwarya and relationship between brothers has been needlessly dragged though he praised Rahman's music; however he felt the cinematographer failed to capture locations thrillingly.

+Regarding the Telugu dubbed version, Giddaluri Gopalrao of Zamin Ryot wrote that with all of the special features and full commercial value, this film is diverse, quirky and entertaining.
+A critic from Andhra Today wrote, "Had it been supported by a good story, it would have been a great movie".